2018ik/2018ik.github.io/_wiki/antichrist.markdown

 ## Background

+The **antichrist** is a person one with Satan and of great power who will rise up during the consummation of the present age (1 John 2:18).

-An **antichrist** is someone who denies the Father and the Son, that is to deny that Jesus is the Christ (1 John 2:22).
-There are many antichrist, such as Cerinthus who taught adoptionism in the first century.
-There is also the antichrist who is coming at the end of the age (1 John 2:18).
+Antichrist also more generally refers to anyone who denies the Father and the Son, that is to deny that Jesus is the Christ (1 John 2:22).
+There were many antichrists in the early church, such as Cerinthus who taught adoptionism in the first century.

 ## Significance